 We operate in highly regulated industries.
 In particular, our vehicle manufacturing is subject to extensive regulations in China.
-See "Regulations-Regulations and Approvals Covering the Manufacturing of Battery Electric Passenger Vehicles," "Regulations-Regulations on Compulsory Product Certification," "Regulations-Regulations on Automobile Sales," and "Regulations-Regulations on the Recall of Defective Automobiles."
+See "Item 4.
+Information on the Company-B. Business Overview-Regulations-Regulations and Approvals Covering the Manufacturing of Battery Electric Passenger Vehicles," "Item 4.
+Information on the Company-B. Business Overview-Regulations-Regulations on Compulsory Product Certification," "Item 4.
+Information on the Company-B. Business Overview-Regulations on Automobile Sales," and "Item 4.
+Information on the Company-B. Business Overview-Regulations on Automobile Sales," and "Item 4.
+Information on the Company-B. Business Overview-Regulations on the Recall of Defective Automobiles."
 Several PRC regulatory authorities, such as the SAMR, the NDRC, the PRC Ministry of Industry and Information Technology, or the MIIT, and the PRC Ministry of Commerce, oversee different aspects of our operations, including but not limited to:

 - assessment of vehicle manufacturing enterprises;

-- market admission of NEVs;
+- · market admission of NEVs;

 - · compulsory product certification;

-- · direct sales model;
+- direct sales model;

-- · product liabilities;
+- product liabilities;

 - sales of vehicle;

-- environmental protection system; and
+- · environmental protection system; and

 - work safety and occupational health requirements.